master-senses/ell-exa_docs/README.md

 ## Implementing Exa Search

-Create a function to search for climate change articles using Exa:
+Create a function to search for climate change articles and return the results as a JSON object using Exa:

 ```python
 def exa_search(num_results: int):